Raven logo

 No. Local-first means the app works from your device first; it does not automatically mean every byte you write is private.
 Privacy still depends on what you sync, what you install, and which tools you point at the folder.
 Raven does not claim end-to-end encryption.

-Why does local-first matter for Claude and Cursor?
+Why does local-first matter for Claude, Codex, and Cursor?